Azure/iotedge-lorawan-starterkit/Tools/Cli-LoRa-Device-Provisioning/README.md

 # Device Provisioning

-> !This file has been moved to a different branch: <https://github.com/Azure/iotedge-lorawan-starterkit/blob/docs/main/docs/tools/device-provisioning.md>
+This file has been moved to: <https://github.com/Azure/iotedge-lorawan-starterkit/blob/docs/main/docs/tools/device-provisioning.md>